Striatoandricus

 Striatoandricus is a genus of Neotropical gall wasps (Cynipidae).
 There are six described species, four of which were formerly included in Andricus.
+The genus is morphologically similar to Andricus but are not closely related phylogenetically.
+The genus is named after the striations on the metasomal segments and its superficial resemblance to Andricus.

 All species induce galls on oaks in which their larvae live and feed.